Keith Tkachuk: Style of play

 One of the elite power forwards of his era, Tkachuk was known for his aggressive, physical style while consistently scoring points.
 Tkachuk had more than 100 penalty minutes in 10 of his 19 NHL seasons, including three seasons with over 200 penalty minutes.
 Tkachuk was known for his goal-scoring prowess, scoring 30 goals eight times, including two 40-goal seasons and two back-to-back 50 goal seasons, the latter of which he led the NHL in goals, with 52.

 Personal life

-Tkachuk has been married to Chantal Oster, whom he met in Winnipeg, since February 28, 1997, and has three children — Matthew, Brady, and Taryn.
-He is still a fan favorite in St. Louis and is an investor in sports talk radio station KFNS (590 AM, St. Louis MO).
-He is an assistant coach with the St. Louis Blues Peewee AAA hockey team.
+Tkachuk has been married to Chantal Oster, a native of Winnipeg, Manitoba, since February 28, 1997.
+Their two sons, Matthew and Brady, play in the NHL, and their daughter, Taryn, is an NCAA Division I field hockey player with the University of Virginia.

-Tkachuk is Irish on his mother's side, and is cousin to New Jersey Devils general manager Tom Fitzgerald, with whom he grew up.
-When asked about the derivation of his Ukrainian surname, Tkachuk was unsure, suggesting it could either be "Polish, Russian, [or] Ukrainian, one of those."
-He is also cousins with brothers Jimmy and Kevin Hayes, the latter being a player for the Philadelphia Flyers, and the former, an NHL player who died on August 23, 2021.
+Tkachuk is of Ukrainian and Irish ancestry.
+He is a cousin of former NHL player and current general manager of the New Jersey Devils, Tom Fitzgerald, as well as a cousin of NHL player Kevin Hayes and his late brother, Jimmy Hayes.
+Tkachuk's brother-in-law is NHL player agent Craig Oster, who represents numerous NHL players, including Erik Karlsson, Mark Stone and Evgeny Kuznetsov.